rust-lang/rust-forge/src/governance/moderation.md

 ## Last-resort accountability

 The Leadership Council and moderation team each have substantial power within the Rust Project.
-This RFC provides many tools by which they can work out conflicts.
+This document provides many tools by which they can work out conflicts.
 This section outlines the last-resort mechanisms by which those teams can hold each other accountable.
 This section is written in the hopes that it will never be needed, and that teams will make every possible effort to resolve conflicts without reaching this point.

 If the Council believes there is a systemic problem with the moderation team (whether based on an audit report from the contingent moderation team or otherwise), and the Council and moderation team cannot voluntarily come to agreement on how to address the situation, then as a **last resort**, the Council (by unanimous decision) may simultaneously dissolve itself and the moderation team.
 The top-level teams must then appoint new representatives to the Council, and the contingent moderation team becomes the new interim moderation team.